 Most people have some astigmatism and it can be corrected with glasses, contacts or surgery.

-If you are presbyopic, you have begun experience difficulty focusing up close.
+If you are presbyopic, you have begun experiencing difficulty focusing up close.
 Presbyopia is the term used to describe the loss of ability to focus at near which occurs as a natural part of aging.
 Generally first noted at about the age of 40, people with presbyopia often need bifocals or reading glasses to see close objects or read.

 Until recently, no surgical treatment existed for presbyopia.
 But now, exciting new surgeries have been developed to allow people to see far and near without glasses or contacts.
 Everyone undergoing cataract surgery is now given the option to choose a presbyopia correcting implant.
 Even people in their 80s and 90s are able to focus near and far after the surgery.